courselabs/kubernetes/labs/troubleshooting/hints.md

 # Lab Hints

-Fixing deployments is usually about checking the status of running objects and seeing what's wrong, then fixing up the YAML and redeploying.
+Fixing apps is a process of checking the status of running objects and seeing what's wrong, then fixing up the YAML and redeploying.

 ## Troubleshooting Deployments